XRPLF/xrpl-dev-portal/websocket_api.md

 ## tx ##

-The `tx` method retrieves information on a single transaction.
+The `tx` method retrieves information on a single transaction. <span class='draft-comment'>(If the local rippled doesn't have the transaction in any of its ledger versions, does it ask the network?)</span>

 #### Request Format ####